 5. | Create Draft Preliminary Report |

 The Lead Auditor advances the status to Create Draft Preliminary Report, once the audit is conducted and all criteria have been evaluated.
 If needed, an auditor can update the associated NC Review and Closure form with any action the Certificate Holder (CH) has taken during the audit that needs to be reflected on the preliminary audit report.
-The preliminary audit report.
-The auditor can review the preliminary report in this status and make any changes prior to advancing the form to the next status in which the final version of the preliminary report is sent to the CH. |
+The preliminary audit report is now available on the audit coversheet. |

 Lead Auditor